 [Insert blank face here.]

 “Don’t worry, no one knows about it,” I say to make them feel better.
 “It’s a small island in between Italy and Africa.”

 “Ah, yes, yes, wait.
 I remember something at school.
 Who do you belong to?
 Greece?
 Italy?
 Spain?”

 That’s when I put my proud hat on and start my now highly-practiced monologue, trying to explain how my mother tongue is made up and that we have our own literature and grammar too.
 People are astonished at how an island of 316 square kilometres, with a population of just 440,000 can be its own country and have its own language.

-I’m no linguist though and my history isn’t brilliant, so here, I’ll leave LangFocus Paul explain it better for you all:
+I’m no linguist though and my history isn’t brilliant, so here, I’ll let LangFocus Paul explain it better to you all: